jupyterhub/zero-to-jupyterhub-k8s/doc/source/microsoft/step-zero-azure.rst

    This should take a few minutes and provide you with a working Kubernetes cluster!

-8. Install `kubectl <https://kubernetes.io/docs/reference/kubectl/overview/>`_, a tool
-   for accessing the Kubernetes API from the commandline:
+8. If you're using the Azure CLI locally, install `kubectl <https://kubernetes.io/docs/reference/kubectl/overview/>`_, a tool for accessing the Kubernetes API from the commandline:

    .. code-block:: bash

       az aks install-cli

+   Note: kubectl is already installed in Azure Cloud Shell.

 9. Get credentials from Azure for ``kubectl`` to work: